telerik/winforms-docs/richtexteditor/ui-for-applying-rich-text-formatting/context-menu.md

 ![richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-context-menu 0001](images/richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-context-menu0001.png)

 The context menu is enabled by default.
 You can control this with the __IsContextMenuEnabled__ property.
-If you set the property to False, the [Selection Mini Tool Bar]({%slug winforms/richtexteditor-/ui-for-applying-rich-text-formatting/selection-mini-toolbar%}) will be displayed when you click the mouse right button.
+If you set the property to *false*, the [Selection Mini Tool Bar]({%slug winforms/richtexteditor-/ui-for-applying-rich-text-formatting/selection-mini-toolbar%}) will be displayed when you click the mouse right button.

 #### Disabling the context menu

 {{source=..\SamplesCS\RichTextEditor\UI\ContextMenuCode.cs region=DisableContextMenu}}
 {{source=..\SamplesVB\RichTextEditor\UI\ContextMenuCode.vb region=DisableContextMenu}}

 ````C#
 private void DisableContextMenu()
 {